Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Stress relief, positive impact on the nervous system.

-Bertholetia oil found wide application in cosmetology, aromatherapy, cooking and not traditional medicine.
+Bertholetia oil found wide application in cosmetology, aromatherapy, cooking and other traditional medicine.
 IN for cosmetic purposes Selenium product is used as a skin and hair care product.
 At home, special rejuvenating and healing masks are prepared based on these grains.

 Application of Brazilian grains